thatcherfreeman/utility-dctls/README.md

 ## MTF Curve DCTL
 Gives you control over a MTF-like curve.
 Internally makes passes of different frequencies which can be increased or reduced in gain before combining them back together.
+Highly recommend using the Quotient method and feeding this DCTL a log image.

 ### DCTL Parameters
 **Gate Width mm**: Width of the sensor in mm.